body

 People on HRT for gender-affirming therapy may experience a change in the frequency or severity of their migraine attacks.

-Nearly 2 out of 3 women with migraine experience attacks while on their period
+Nearly 2 out of 3 women experience attacks while on their period

 If you know the pain of migraine while being on your period, you’re not alone.
 Get ahead of migraine attacks triggered by menstruation with a few helpful tips.